fongrel/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# This is a list of Stuff
+- Reading a book
+- Jogging
+- Open Source
+- Learning Git